Minneapolis, Minnesota April 1999

 He fell back on his pillow.
 “The bat cave.
 Sliding down a pole will be the only way to get in the cave.”

 “Sounds fun.”
-Yes, I suppose this would be considered strange morning conversation to most, but it didn’t surprise me.
+What might be considered strange morning conversation to most didn’t surprise me.
 After all, I awoke with Wesley, and eclectic understated his personality.
 He charmed me.
 “Do you think you’ll ever be done remodeling?”

-“Probably not,” he said as he raised his arms in the air and stretched.
+“Probably not.”
+He raised his arms in the air and stretched.
 “Haven’t considered that.”

 “I thought there might be a rose on my pillow this morning.”
 I ran my fingers across his chest in zigzags until I came to his navel and switched to circles.